Ohio Broadband Collaborations

 This means that all those communities with insufficient density, and therefore long payback periods, do not attract investment.
 Subsidies have been a part of telecommunications since the 1930s and they remain important to overcoming the lack of economies of scale.

-2) Competition in internet service provision is the norm, but only in the sufficiently dense markets that warrant the risk.
+2) Ease of Market Entry in internet service provision is the norm, but only in the sufficiently dense markets that warrant the risk.
 This competition helps to keep quality of service high and prices affordable.

-Needless to say, rural areas largely do not benefit from this competition.
+Needless to say, rural areas largely do not benefit from this ease of market entry.
 Furthermore, with the reality of limited subsidy dollars, the government can't afford to overbuild infrastructure to create operational competition.
 Instead, initial subsidies are rationed competitively.

 Subsidies broadly come in two varieties, geography-based reverse auctions and score-based grant applications.